jdbedics/dbthandbook/index.Rmd

 github-repo: jdbedics/dbtpracticum
 url: 'http\://seankross.com/bookdown-start/'
 description: "Everything you need to know to successfully complete the DBT Practicum at CLU."
+cover-image: "images/birds.png"
 ---

 # Preface {-}

-This is the very first part of the book.
+Welcome to the DBT Practicum at CLU!
+The following pages include some procedures and tips for the successful completion of the practicum.